tsatalos/tsatalos.github.com/2012-09-08-updating-google-spreadsheet-from-sql-db.markdown

 and left for a family thing, keeping an eye on skype to accept any incoming contact request.

-* At 11:00am I resumed reconnected with 2 candidtes, spending 30 mins explaining questions to the contractor from Ukraine - who after that took off (equiv to 10pm for him).
-I continued with the other contractor (US timezone) answering questions and working on parallel
+* At 11:00am I resumed, connecting over skype with 2 of the hires, spending 30 mins explaining questions to the contractor from Ukraine - who after that took off (equiv to 10pm for him).
+I continued with the other contractor (US timezone) answering questions and working on other stuff on parallel with the skype.
 * At 2pm approximately after 2hrs of work from that candidate I got the first result.
-We proceeded in back and forths resolving problems withthe delivable (not all types were handled correctly, misunderstandings (lack of headers, no handling of spreadsheet tabs  etc)
+We proceeded in back and forths resolving problems with the delivable (not all types were handled correctly, misunderstandings (lack of headers, no handling of spreadsheet tabs  etc))
 * At 3:30pm approximately 24 hours after I sat to do the original post and after approximately 4 hrs of my own time and 3-4 hrs of one contractor I had the outcome I was looking for

 Summary, I feel very happy and successful in spite of the apparent inbalance between effort invested and return.
 The reason is that, like always, I have now about 10 things I want to get done with the script